github/rest-api-docs-md/repos/{owner}/{repo}/events/get.md

 ## Operation Description

+> [!NOTE]
-**Note**: This API is not built to serve real-time use cases.
+> This API is not built to serve real-time use cases.
 Depending on the time of day, event latency can be anywhere from 30s to 6h.